clash-lang/clash-compiler/docs/developing-hardware/flags.rst

   **Default:** ``DebugNone``

+-fclash-debug-history
+  Saves all applied rewrites into a file called ``history.dat``, for later analysis with the clash-term tool.

 -fclash-debug-transformations
   List the transformations that are to be debugged.
 This is given as a comma-separated list of transformations, e.g.